yuyosa/CP3407/README.md

 1. Submit link to your repository
 2. Download your github repository as a zip file and submit via LearnJCU.

+## Project Overview

+## Project Goals
+Creating a Cleaning Service Website for Busy Working Moms and Dads that have no time to do Housework.

+Possibly Coding ourselves in html or Using Wordpress Partially

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.